If you deposited all your payroll taxes on time, you have until May 12, 2025, to file Form 941 for Q1, 2025. E-file now!

 • Taxable Medicare wages and tips

-• Taxable wages and tips subject to Additional Medicare Tax withholding
+• Taxable wages and tips are subject to additional medicare tax withholding

 • Qualified small business payroll tax credit for increasing research activities

-You can correct the following information for tax year 2023, but you cannot correct this for the current tax year:
+You can correct the following information for tax year 2023 or earlier, but not for the current tax year:

 • Amounts reported on Form 941 for the credit for qualified sick and family leave wages for leave taken after March 31, 2020, and before April 1, 2021, including adjustments to Form 941, lines 5a(i), 5a(ii), 11b, 13c, 19, and 20;